rodm/gradle-teamcity-plugin/README.md

 [![Build Status](https://travis-ci.org/rodm/gradle-teamcity-plugin.svg?branch=master)](https://travis-ci.org/rodm/gradle-teamcity-plugin)

-The plugin applies the Java Plugin, adds the JetBrains Maven repository, adds the TeamCity server-api dependency to the compile configuration, adds the tests-support dependency to the testCompile configuration and adds a number of tasks to package the plugin into a zip, deploy the plugin and start and stop both the server and build agent.
+The plugin applies the Java Plugin, adds the JetBrains Maven repository, adds the TeamCity server-api and tests-supprt dependencies to the compile and testCompile configurations for a server side plugin, adds the agent-api dependency to the compile configuration for an agent side plugin.
+Adds a number of tasks to package the plugin into a zip, deploy the plugin and start and stop both the server and build agent.

 ## Usage